DrafaKiller/EasyBox-flutter/README.md

 ## Usage

 Wrap your widget with the things you need, the Box widget will do the rest.
-Or not, you can also use it without a widget, whatever fits your boat.
+Or not, you can also use it without any widget inside, whatever floats your boat.

 ```dart
 Box(